 Secondly, having an easy to use garage with an undercover entrance to the house.
 Finally, the home needed to be comfortable to live in.
 While also keeping costs low and having beautiful views of the distant hills.

-All of this was to be kept in mind while also making sure the house was aesthetically pleasing to the client.
+All of this was to be kept in mind by our sustainable architects while also making sure the house was aesthetically pleasing to the client.